verdaux/BookNotes/Phrases/Insults.md

 - [ ] Everyone who fails as a (role: father/ engineer) says that to me
 - [ ] Anybody who thinks this is missing a big idea
 - [ ] I've never known a man so unaffected by constant failure
+- [ ] Do you usually feel better about yourself after such remarks?